9 Ways You’re Still Job Searching Like It’s 1999

 Employers care about what you offer, but they care about their own needs far more.
 If your resume uses jargon only you understand and a format dating back to Bill Clinton’s presidency, employers will tune out.

-Instead, align your resume and LinkedIn profile with industry expectations.
+Instead, align your resume and LinkedIn profile with industry and employment market expectations.
 Target conservative employers with a classic format; add more flash for a marketing or creative job.
 Drop insider lingo and add industry keywords.
 Limit work history to the past 10-15 years and summarize earlier experience.

 The best way to get a second look?
 Highlight the skills employers need, such as your ability to motivate teams, lead large projects, cut costs, or generate profits.